Linear Fault Estimators for Nonlinear Systems: An Ultra-Local Model Design: Simulation Results

 \section{Simulation Results}

-In this section, we evaluate the proposed method by a two-link robotic manipulator with revolute joints, as shown in Figure \ref{fig:PEM}.
+In this section, the proposed method is evaluated by a two-link robotic manipulator with revolute joints, as shown in Fig. \ref{fig:PEM}.
 This system is employed as a case study due to its highly nonlinear behavior.
 The Euler-Lagrange equations of motions of this system are described by two second-order coupled differential equations (one for each link), which are given as \cite[pp. 86-88]{sira2018active}

 with

 where

 and $q = [\theta \,\, \phi]^T$ is the generalized coordinate, $\tau =[\tau_{\theta} \,\, \tau_{\phi}]^T = [0.5 \sin\left(\frac{2\pi}{40}t\right) \,\, 0]^T$ the input, and $\tau_f = [\tau_{f_{\theta}} \,\, \tau_{f_{\phi}}]^T$ the actuator fault.
 In addition, the measurement is $q$, which contains the angular positions of both links.
 The parameters are as follows \cite[p.
 92]{sira2018active}: